 There are lots of easy ways to tackle water wastage.
 One of them is to keep showers under five minutes.
 While long hot showers may be nice, they (along with baths) should be considered a luxury.

 2020 showed just how important handwashing and good hygiene is, but it is not necessary to leave taps running while brushing teeth.
 You can save up to 20 litres per day just by turning off the tap when you are brushing your teeth or washing your hands or face.

 Also, did you know that you can save up to 700 litres of water each year by installing a water-saving toilet flush system?
 Standard, old-fashioned toilets use around five to seven gallons per flush.
 These new systems are becoming increasingly popular in North America as an easy way to save on water.

 How does recycling help stop climate change?

-But how does recycling help the environment?
 By reusing and recycling, we ensure that the world’s natural resources are saved.
 By recycling paper and wood, trees and forests are spared.
 By recycling plastic, less non-decomposable plastic is created.
 Recycling glass reduces the need to use new raw materials.